gershnik/sys_string/doc/Building.md

   * Windows: `runtimeobject.lib`
   * Emscripten: `embind`

+Note that you need to have your compiler to use at least C++17 mode in order for build to succeed.

 ## Configuration options

-Whichever build system you use you can set the following macros (either on command line or _before_ including any library headers) to control the library behavior:
+Whichever method you use you can set the following macros (either on command line or _before_ including any library headers) to control the library behavior:

 * `SYS_STRING_NO_S_MACRO` - set it to 1 to disable short `S()` macro.
 See [Usage](doc/Usage.md#basics) for details
 * `SYS_STRING_WIN_BSTR` - set it to 1 to use `BSTR` as default `sys_string` storage on Windows.
 It has no effect on other platforms.